YU-Zhejian/yuzj_linux_workshop/lab2/01_shell_scp/Readme.md

 # Compiling Stupid C Program using Plain Shell Script

+Compilation of source codes can of course done by shell scripts.
+Following is the step-to-step guide of the compilation, linking and loading process.
+For all-in-one script, see `build.sh`.

-Create a new clean shell, and do as follows:
+Create a new clean shell, and follow the guide:

 ## Set Required Variables